 |17.||Panasonic LX100||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the XC10 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the XC10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XC10 was succeeded by the Canon XC15.
+Both the XC10 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The XC10 was replaced by the Canon XC15, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the features and operation of the XC10 and E-M10 III can be found, respectively, in the Canon XC10 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So how do things add up?
 Is the Canon XC10 better than the Olympus E-M10 III or vice versa?
 The listing below highlights the relative strengths of the two models.